Vasileia-Apostolou/all_about_glam_blog/README.md

 ### Acknowledgements
 * Overall project and README file was inspired by [this](https://github.com/hebs87/cookbook-milestone-project-three) project.
-* Most of the functionality implemented in my app are things I learned from [Code Institute's](https://codeinstitute.net/) task manager mini project.
+* Most of this project's user authentication functionality was taken from [Code Institute's](https://codeinstitute.net/) task manager mini project.
 * I got help on fixing errors and hints on how to solve problems from [Stack Overflow](https://stackoverflow.com/) and [Slack](https://slack.com/intl/en-dk/).

 ### Disclaimer